Kosmas-Giannoutakis/SurrealGenerativeMusic/README.md

 > It's important to understand that the `freq` argument behaves differently depending on whether you call the control-rate (`.kr`) or audio-rate (`.ar`) method.
 >
 > *   **For `.kr(freq: ...)` (Control Rate):**
 >     The `freq` argument determines the **rate of change** of the control signal.
 It specifies how many new values from the generated sequence are produced *per second*.
 A higher `freq` means the pattern will evolve more quickly, stepping through its values faster.
->     **Analogy:** It functions just like the `freq` argument in `LFNoise0.kr(freq)`, which controls how often a new random value is generated.
+It functions just like the `freq` argument in `LFNoise0.kr(freq)`, which controls how often a new random value is generated.
 >
 > *   **For `.ar(freq: ...)` (Audio Rate):**
 >     The `freq` argument determines the **fundamental pitch** of the resulting waveform.
 It specifies how many times per second the entire sequence (loaded into a buffer) should be read through.
 It directly controls the perceived pitch of the sound, just like the `freq` argument of a `SinOsc` or `Saw` oscillator.